thiagoa/thiagoa.github.io/_posts/2014-11-07-too-many-private-methods.markdown

 end
 {% endhighlight %}

 This is the code we need to make our form work, also taking into account our additional requirements.
-I will not include the tests here, so we can keep our focus narrowed on the main subject
+I will not include the tests here, so we can keep our focus narrowed on the main subject.

 Note that we could have handled the main form tag there, instead of in the helper, but that's OK for now.